Skip to Main Content

 Phoenix rates for senior drivers

-Senior drivers in Phoenix might find that their car insurance rates can be influenced by their years of driving experience, discount potential and driving history.
-Many insurance providers offer specific discounts for seniors, such as reduced rates for drivers over a certain age or for those who complete a defensive driving course.
-It's important for senior drivers to inquire about these opportunities as they could significantly lower premiums, which tend to increase slightly around age 70 due to an enhanced accident risk.
+Senior drivers in Phoenix might find that their car insurance rates begin increasing around age 70 due to the increased risk of accidents.
+Fortunately, many insurance providers offer specific discounts for seniors, such as reduced rates for retired drivers or for those who complete a defensive driving course.

 Coverage type